nbehier/bolt-sendemail-fornewcontent/README.md

 ### Set up
 Email notifications will be sent, you should configure the `mailoptions` setting in your Bolt `app/config/config.yml`.

+**Note:**
-**Note:** This extension uses the Swiftmailer library to send email notifications, based on the `mailoptions:` setting in your Bolt `app/config/config.yml` file.
+- This extension uses the Swiftmailer library to send email notifications, based on the `mailoptions:` setting in your Bolt `app/config/config.yml` file.
+- When first installed, Extension defaults to turning debugging on in the configuration.
+This should be turned off when deployed in production.
+When debugging is on, all outbound emails are sent to the configured debug email address.
+- When you install Extension, you may have to create `app/config/extensions/boltsendemailfornewcontent.leskis.yml`.

 **Tip:** If you want to modify the HTML templates, you should copy the `.yml` file to your `theme/` folder, and modify it there.
 Any changes in the file in the distribution might be overwritten after an update to the extension.
 For instance, if you copy `email.twig` to `theme/base-2016/my_email.twig`, the corresponding line in `config.yml` should be: `emailbody: my_email.twig`